getsolus/help-center-docs/docs/packaging/updating-an-existing-package.md

 git commit
 ```

-### Commit message format for updated / bumped packages
+## Commit message format

+With the switch to a single large package git repository, having a regular, easy-to-read, and standardized commit message format helps enable quick and efficient "at-a-glance" reading of git commit messages for packagers and Staff alike.

-There should be a meaningful summary line (which starts with the package name), a blank line, and then the rest of the commit message.
+Each commit message should consist of a meaningful summary line (which starts with the package name), a blank line, and then the rest of the commit message body.

+Note that `[NFC]` (listed in an example below) is an abbreviation for "No Functional Change".

+### Package update

+The following guidelines apply to the commit message body:

 - Bullet point lists should start with a dash.
 - Include a changelog with a brief list of updates from the upstream release notes, with no links or issue numbers.